 Request access to this lesson.

 The relationship between Alaska Natives and sea otters has withstood numerous threats over its lengthy history, including colonization, cultural censure, anti-Native legislation, and environmental catastrophe.
-The relationship’s evolution is chronologized via this lesson’s extensive historical timeline, which also introduces a wide range of topics touched on throughout the curriculum, including: Historical and contemporary harvest of sea otters by Alaska Natives; settler colonial management of Alaska’s marine ecosystems; sea otter ecology and population dynamics; mainstream opposition to Alaska Native harvest; and legislation affecting sea otters and Alaska Natives.
+The relationship’s evolution is chronologized via this lesson’s extensive historical timeline, which also introduces a wide range of topics touched on throughout the curriculum, including: the historical and contemporary harvest of sea otters by Alaska Natives; settler colonial management of Alaska’s marine ecosystems; sea otter ecology and population dynamics; mainstream opposition to Alaska Native harvest; and legislation affecting sea otters and Alaska Natives.
 The lesson ensures that students from diverse backgrounds will have a fundamental understanding of what a sea otter is, who Alaska Natives are, and the connection they have.

 Request access to this lesson.